Is Koffee With Karan doing well on OTT?

 In the new season, the show, which starts streaming every Thursday from 7 p.m., has had four different episodes so far.
 Apart from Ranveer-Alia one, the three others featured Jahnvi Kapoor and Sara Ali Khan, Akshay Kumar and Samantha Ruth Prabhu, and Vijay Devarakonda and Ananya Pandey.
 This week's upcoming episode will feature Aamir Khan and Kareena Kapoor.
 Basically, at least one participant in each episode will have a film waiting for release or just released one.

-In the first, Alia had Shamshera up for release then.
+Alia Bhatt has Darlings ready on OTT.
 Jahnvi had Good Luck Jerry waiting to stream.
 Akshay just had Samrat Prithviraj out.
 Vijay and Ananya will have Liger release later this month.
 Ditto for Aamir and Kareena, whose Lal Singh Chaddha will hit the theatres on August 11.

 So, the participants, in a sense, are also incentivised to say something sensational that will be picked up by controversy-hungry media.
 After all, the oldest dictum in filmdom is: All publicity is good publicity.
 Old or new platform, some formulas are the same.